varayush007/Demo/README.md

-# Facial Landmark Detection using Deep Learning
+# Facial Cranium Segmentation using U-Net

 ## Overview
-This project focuses on the task of predicting biometry points (landmarks) on facial images using deep learning techniques.
-Three different deep learning models were explored and evaluated on a dataset of facial images with ground truth landmark coordinates.
+This project focuses on the task of segmenting the cranium region from facial images using deep learning techniques.
+Three different hypotheses were implemented and evaluated using the U-Net architecture, a popular convolutional neural network for image segmentation tasks.

 ## Dataset
-The dataset contained facial images and corresponding ground truth landmark coordinates stored in a CSV file.
-The data was preprocessed by resizing the images to a consistent size, converting grayscale images to tensors, and normalizing the data.
-The dataset was split into train, validation, and test sets with a 60-20-20 ratio.
+The dataset consisted of facial images and corresponding binary masks indicating the cranium region.
+The images were resized to 256x256 pixels, and the masks were converted to grayscale.
+For the second and third hypotheses, data augmentation techniques such as random horizontal/vertical flips, random rotations, and color jittering were applied to increase the diversity of the training data.

 ## Models

-### Hypothesis 1: Simple CNN
+### Hypothesis 1: Vanilla U-Net
-- Architecture: Two convolutional layers (32 and 64 filters), followed by max-pooling layers and two fully connected layers (100 and 8 units).
+- Architecture: A standard U-Net architecture with two convolutional layers in the encoder and two convolutional layers in the decoder, along with max-pooling and upsampling layers.
 - Optimizer: Adam with a learning rate of 0.001
-- Loss function: Mean Squared Error (MSE)
+- Loss function: Binary Cross-Entropy Loss

-### Hypothesis 2: Deeper CNN with Batch Normalization and Dropout
+### Hypothesis 2: U-Net with Data Augmentation and Early Stopping
-- Architecture: Four convolutional layers (64, 128, 256, and 512 filters), batch normalization after each convolutional layer, max-pooling layers, and two fully connected layers (1000 and 8 units) with a dropout layer.
+- Architecture: Similar to the first hypothesis, but with data augmentation (random horizontal/vertical flips, random rotations, and color jittering) and early stopping (patience of 3 epochs) techniques implemented.
-- Optimizer: Stochastic Gradient Descent (SGD) with a learning rate of 0.0001 and momentum of 0.9
+- Optimizer: Adam with a learning rate of 0.0001
-- Loss function: Mean Squared Error (MSE)
+- Loss function: Binary Cross-Entropy Loss

-### Hypothesis 3: ResNet-18 with Transfer Learning
+### Hypothesis 3: U-Net with ResNet-50 Encoder
-- Architecture: ResNet-18 pretrained on ImageNet, with the final fully connected layer replaced with custom layers for landmark detection (100 and 8 units).
+- Architecture: A U-Net architecture with a pretrained ResNet-50 model as the encoder.
+The first convolutional layer of ResNet-50 was modified to accept 3-channel inputs.
+Custom decoder layers were defined for upsampling and reducing the number of channels.
-- Optimizer: Adam with a learning rate of 0.001
+- Optimizer: Adam with a learning rate of 0.0001 (ResNet-50 encoder layers were frozen)
-- Loss function: Mean Squared Error (MSE)
+- Loss function: Binary Cross-Entropy Loss

 ## Results
-Among the three hypotheses, the second hypothesis (deeper CNN with batch normalization and dropout) achieved the best performance on the test set, with a test loss of 73602.2242.
-The third hypothesis (ResNet-18 with transfer learning) also performed reasonably well, with a test loss of 104498.4609.
+Among the three hypotheses, the second hypothesis (U-Net with data augmentation and early stopping) achieved the best performance on the validation set, with a validation loss of 0.0420.
+The third hypothesis (U-Net with ResNet-50 encoder) had a comparable performance, with a validation loss of 0.0422.

 ## Future Work
-Potential improvements could include data augmentation techniques, hyperparameter tuning, ensemble methods, attention mechanisms, and exploring more advanced architectures like EfficientNets or Vision Transformers.
+Potential improvements could include hyperparameter tuning, model ensemble techniques, advanced data augmentation techniques, attention mechanisms, and post-processing techniques like conditional random fields (CRFs) or active contour models.

 ## Requirements
 - Python
 - PyTorch
 - NumPy
-- Matplotlib
+- OpenCV

 ## Setup
 1. Clone the repository